rrbaciusIIT/ITMS448-osint-dashboard-1/README.md

 # OSINT Dashboard

-This is a final project for ITMS448 at IIT: An OSINT dashboard for gathering intelligence from multiple sources.
+This is a final project for ITMS448 at IIT:

+An OSINT dashboard for gathering intelligence from multiple sources.

+We are focusing on domestic terrorism.

 ## Setup